 - A. Personal checks must be drawn on a banking institution located in the United States. - B. Cashier's checks or money orders may be drawn on any issuing institution located in the United States. - C. The amount must be the exact amount of the fee, fine, or bail.
 Change will not be given.
 The date on the check must not be over one month before the date presented; post-dated checks will not be accepted. - D. The original payee must be the Clerk of the Kings County Superior Court or its practical equivalent. - E. Two-party checks are not acceptable. - F. The numeric figures must agree with the amount written in words.
-The amount must be designated in U.S. currency. - G. Any check or money order, which appears irregular on its face, may be refused. - H. Personal checks from persons known to have previously tendered dishonored checks may be refused. - I. Checks returned to the court are subject to applicable fees. - J. Coinage of more than \$50.00 shall be counted and rolled. - (Eff.
-1/1/99; amended 7/1/08)
+The amount must be designated in U.S. currency. - G. Any check or money order, which appears irregular on its face, may be refused. - H. Personal checks from persons known to have previously tendered dishonored checks may be refused. - I. Checks returned to the court are subject to applicable fees. - J. Coinage of more than \$50.00 shall be counted and rolled The court is not required to accept payment in coin.